AMP KiwiSaver Scheme

 It’s important to know these figures are an estimate only and aren’t guaranteed by us or the Government.
 They are information only and do not constitute financial advice.

-In order to calculate your estimated projected amount of KiwiSaver savings at retirement and your yearly income from retirement until age 90 we have utilised a number of assumptions which are set out below.
+In order to calculate your estimated projected amount of KiwiSaver savings at retirement and your yearly income from retirement until age 90 we have utilised several assumptions which are set out below.
 In estimating whether you will have a sufficient balance in your KiwiSaver account to make your desired first home withdrawal we have used these assumptions to the extent relevant.

 Projected results